TezBaydu/Milestone-Project-3-Cooking/README.md

     - Search button - once selections have been made
         * Otherwise suggestions are provided
     - Favourites
-        * Where a user has bookmarked favourites, these can also be listed by pressing this button
+        * Where a user has bookmarked favourites, these can also be listed by pressing this button <--- may not be used ---> ?!

 2. Recipe summary cards.
     - Several recipes listed either based on search, favourites or suggestions.